 Building Location - Streets which comprise the major organizational elements for the public realm are defined and framed through the location of buildings.
 By moving the building walls close to the street, a public space that is welcoming, interesting and invites walking can be created.
 Building wall locations have been identified for all streets in the Baileys Crossroads CBC Town Center District; these are called build-to lines.
 The build-to line is a theoretical line on the ground indicating where the facades of buildings should be located.
 The line ensures that the ground floors of all buildings on a block are in line with each other at the edge of the streetscape.
-Exceptions to the build-to line generally applies to the podium (or base) of the building structure and excludes building towers, which may be set back further to allow for light and air to reach the street.
+Exceptions to the build-to line may occur where plazas, pocket parks, or spaces for public art are located.
+The build-to line generally applies to the podium (or base) of the building structure and excludes building towers, which may be set back further to allow for light and air to reach the street.
 Table 4 shows the recommended build-to lines in the Baileys Crossroads CBC Town Center District.
 The build-to line is also shown in the various streetscape sections in the Streetscape Classification and Design section of the Town Center District recommendations as the building wall line.